-- 247 The operations that can be performed with the objects are: - read a value or data from a data file, - write data to a data file, - increase a value (with a limit or unlimited), - decrease a value. - create a virtual card, an application, a value or a data file, - delete a virtual card, an application, a value or a data file and - modify attribute of the MIFARE implementation, a virtual card, an application, a value or a data file.
-Note that 'freeze' will be used as specific form of modification that prevents any further modify. - 248 The security attributes are: - Attributes of the MIFARE implementation, virtual cards, applications, values and data files.
+- The MIFARE implementation itself. - The MIFARE implementation can store a number of virtual cards. - A virtual card can store a number of Applications. - An application can store a number of Data Files of different types. - One specific type of data file are Values. - Note that data files and values can be grouped in standard files and backup files, with values belonging to the group of backup files.
+When the term "file" is used without further information then both data files and values are meant. - The operations that can be performed with the objects are: - read a value or data from a data file, - write data to a data file. - increase a value (with a limit or unlimited), - decrease a value. - create a virtual card, an application, a value or a data file, - delete a virtual card, an application, a value or a data file and - modify attribute of the MIFARE implementation, a virtual card, an application, a value or a data file.
+Note that 'freeze' will be used as specific form of modification that prevents any further modify. - 252 The security attributes are: - Attributes of the MIFARE implementation, virtual cards, applications, values and data files